Get in touch

 How to use the If-So Content plugin

-After installing and activating the plugin, go to If-So On your WordPress Admin dashboard.
+After installing and activating the plugin, go to If-So on your WordPress Admin dashboard to create dynamic triggers and personalize content effectively using user data.
 Click on “Add New Trigger” to create a new dynamic trigger.

 Simply select a condition you want to apply on the left (e.g., user location or referral source) and set the content to be displayed when the condition is met on the right.